shekeltechnologies/Documentation/guides/Masternode_Setup_Hot_Windows.md

 ---

-## Wallet Setup(Part 1) using the Qt GUI wallet on Windows
+## Wallet Setup(Part 1) installing the Qt GUI wallet on Windows

-The MasterNode requires a collateral of 25000 JEW coins will have to be transferred and stored.
-You can buy these from the exchanges listed on the Shekel.io website
+> The MasterNode requires a collateral of 25000 JEW coins will have to be transferred and stored.
+You can buy these from the exchanges listed on the Shekel.io website.
-This will run 24/7 and provide services to the network via TCP port 5500 for which it will be rewarded with coins.
+> This will run 24/7 and provide services to the network via TCP port 5500 for which it will be rewarded with coins.
-Since this is one wallet that holds your funds as well as running the masternode, you run the risk of loosing the funds in the event of an attack.
+> Since this is one wallet that holds your funds as well as running the masternode, you run the risk of loosing the funds in the event of an attack.
-After the setup is complete, this wallet needs to have a stable Internet Connection and will need to run 24/7.
+> After the setup is complete, this wallet needs to have a stable Internet Connection and will need to run 24/7.

 ### 1. Install and open the Shekel-Qt wallet on your machine.